-Board.
-Evaluations of the other employees to be made by the Director on the employee's anniversary date.
-If not satisfied, employee may submit a written grievance to the Personnel Committee of the Board.
-All grievances to be answered within 30 days.
+Written evaluations of all employees shall be made annually.
+The evaluation of the Director to be made by the Personnel Committee of the Board.
+Evaluations of the other employees to be made by the Director at the end of the fiscal year.
+If not satisfied, employee may submit a written grievance to the Personnel Committee of the Board using the Employee Grievance Form.
+All grievances must be answered within 30 days.

 XIII.
+Grievance Procedure:

-Grievance Procedure: All employee grievances shall be submitted to the Director who shall act in an expeditious manner.
+All employee grievances shall be submitted to the Director who shall act in an expeditious manner using the Employee Grievance Form.
 For any grievance involving the Director, the employee shall first submit said grievance to the Director who shall act upon same in an expeditious manner.
 If either the Director or employee continue to disagree, the grievance shall be submitted to the Personnel Committee to be acted upon at the next regularly scheduled Personnel Committee Meeting, but not to exceed thirty (30) days after transmittal of said grievance.